 If your child meets the requirements for child support to end, the paying parent may still owe money.
-Back payments are due, even if it takes several years past the age of 18 fulfill them.
+Back payments are due, even if it takes several years past the age of 18 to fulfill them.
 Failure to pay the support owed has serious consequences.
 If a parent has the means to pay and is withholding that money, a court can find them in contempt of court, which is a serious offense possibly requiring jail time.
 In general, this method is only used after other enforcement attempts have failed because of the consequences associated with it.

-Contact a Los Angeles Family Law Attorney
+Contact a Los Angeles Divorce Attorney

 If you need a child support order against your ex-spouse or are the parent required to make child support payments, the best decision you can make is to consult with an experienced family law lawyer to understand what is required of you.
-You may need assistance not only during the process of divorce but also beyond as family circumstances change over time.
+You may need assistance not only during the process of divorce but also beyond, as family circumstances change over time.